adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 It really surprised me to see lots of graffities in Prague.
 However these graffities have a different feeling.
 They are not the usual "fuck off" graffities that you would see in a bad neighborhood.
 Don't be scared about the amount of graffities you will see since [Czech Republic is the 8 safest country in the world](https://worldpopulationreview.com/country-rankings/safest-countries-in-the-world).
 It is even safer than Switzerland.
 (Related: [Five things you notice when you first arrive in Switzerland](http://adelriosantiago.com/gitblog/eng/amazing-switzerland)).
 Gaffities in Czechia feel more like "revolution" graffities.
 Some of them are really impressive and even "intellectual" to some degree.

-The best graffities belong to the National Technical Library (*Národní technická knihovna* or just NTK library).
-Y
+In my opinion the best graffities belong to the walls of the National Technical Library (*Národní technická knihovna* or just NTK for short).

 ![FA ČVUT: CTU in Prague, Faculty of Architecture | Architecture, Prague,  Modern architecture](https://i.pinimg.com/originals/0f/7f/53/0f7f534a925204b06e0f7bf774621efc.jpg)